 THE STATE CORPORATION COMMISSION OF THE STATE OF KANSAS

-D C \sim • • Before Comn าเร sioners

-Shari Feist Albrecht, Chair

-Jay Scott Emler Pat Apple
+Before Commissioners: Jay Scott Emler, Chairman Shari Feist Albrecht Pat Apple

-In the Matter of Westar Energy, Inc. and)
+In the Matter of Westar Energy, Inc. and Kansas Gas and Electric Company Seeking Commission Approval for Tariff Revisions to the 2016 Energy Efficiency Rider.

-Kansas Gas and Electric Company Seeking) Docket No. 16-WSEE-021-TAR
+Docket No. 17-WSEE-014-TAR

-Commission Approval for Tariff Revisions to)

-the 2015 Energy Efficiency Rider.)

 ORDER GRANTING CURB'S PETITION TO INTERVENE, DISCOVERY ORDER, AND PROTECTIVE ORDER

+)

+)

+)

+)

 The above-captioned matter comes before the State Corporation Commission of the State of Kansas (Commission) for consideration and decision.
 Having reviewed its files and records, and being duly advised in the premises, the Commission makes the following findings:

 I. Background

-1. On July 15, 2015, Westar Energy, Inc., and Kansas Gas and Electric Company (Westar) filed proposed tariff revisions relating to its Energy Efficiency Rider pursuant to K.S.A.
+On July 15, 2016, Westar Energy, Inc., and Kansas Gas and Electric Company (Westar) filed proposed tariff revisions relating to its Energy Efficiency Rider pursuant to K.S.A.

 66-117.

 II.
-Order Granting CURB's Petition to Intervene

-- 2. On July 17, 2015, the Citizens' Utility Ratepayer Board (CURB) filed its Petition to Intervene, citing its statutory authority to represent residential and small commercial ratepayers.
-Furthermore, CURB contends the rates paid and services received by residential and small commercial customers may be substantially affected in this proceeding. - 3.
-The Commission finds CURB has demonstrated an interest in this proceeding.
+Order Granting CURB's Petition to Intervene 2.
+On July 22, 2016, the Citizens' Utility Ratepayer Board (CURB) filed its Petition to Intervene, citing its statutory authority to represent residential and small commercial ratepayers.
+Furthermore, CURB contends the rates paid and services received by residential and small commercial customers may be substantially affected in this proceeding.
+3. The Commission finds CURB has demonstrated an interest in this proceeding.
 Therefore, pursuant to K.S.A.
 77-521, the Commission grants CURB's Petition to Intervene.
 4. CURB will be added to the official service list.
-Service of pleadings, communications, and correspondence should be delivered to counsel of record and CURB's other designees, as follows:

-David Springe

-Niki Christopher

-Citizens' Utility Ratepayer Board

-1500 SW Arrowhead Road

-Topeka, KS 66604

-d.springe@curb.kansas.gov

-n.christopher@curb.kansas.gov

-Della Smith

-Administrative Specialist

-Citizens' Utility Ratepayer Board

-1500 SW Arrowhead Road

-Topeka, KS 66604

-d.smith@curb.kansas.gov

-Shonda Smith

-Office Manager

-Citizens' Utility Ratepayer Board

-1500 SW Arrowhead Road

-Topeka, KS 66604

-sd.smith@curb.kansas.gov

-III.
-Discovery Order

-- 5. The Commission finds that formalizing discovery procedures and clarifying the obligations of the parties will help ensure a full and efficient investigation of the issues in this docket.
+Service of pleadings, communications, and correspondence should be delivered to counsel of record and CURB's other designees, as follows: David W. Nickel Thomas J. Connors Citizens' Utility Ratepayer Board 1500 SW Arrowhead Road Topeka, KS 66604 d.nickel@curb.kansas.gov tj.connors@curb.kansas.gov Della Smith Administrative Specialist Citizens' Utility Ratepayer Board 1500 SW Arrowhead Road Topeka, KS 66604 d.smith@curb.kansas.gov Shonda Smith Office Manager Citizens' Utility Ratepayer Board 1500 SW Arrowhead Road Topeka, KS 66604 sd.smith@curb.kansas.gov III.
+Discovery Order 5.
+The Commission finds that formalizing discovery procedures and clarifying the obligations of the parties will help ensure a full and efficient investigation of the issues in this docket.
 This Discovery Order will govern the conduct of discovery until further order of the Commission.
-Parties may request modified or additional discovery procedures or may request that the Commission schedule a discovery pre-hearing conference. - 6.
-General procedures.
-Discovery in Commission proceedings is limited to matters that are "clearly relevant."
-After a docket is opened, any party may serve upon any other party written discovery or data requests.
+Parties may request modified or additional discovery procedures or may request that the Commission schedule a discovery pre-hearing conference.
+6. General procedures.
+Discovery in Commission proceedings is limited to matters that are "clearly relevant."1 After a docket is opened, any party may serve upon any other party written discovery or data requests.
 These data requests shall identify with reasonable particularity the information or documents sought.
 Data requests must be designed to elicit material facts within the knowledge of the parties.
 Data requests that require conclusions of law or answers to hypothetical questions are generally not permitted.
 Cross-examination through the use of data requests is not appropriate.
-Copies of data requests shall be served upon all other parties to the proceeding, unless a party requests otherwise.
-Data requests and responses may be served by facsimile transmittal or electronic mail if agreed to by the parties.
-Data requests that are sent by a party after 3:00 p.m. shall be deemed to have been received the following business day.

-1 K.A.R.
+Copies of data requests shall be served upon all other 1 K.A.R.
 82-1-234a(a).